RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-connect-with-people-who-liked-specific-video.md

 ![how to Connect with people who liked some video on LinkedIn with personal message](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Connect-with-users-who-liked-on-some-video-on-linkedin.png)

 ## How to get Video ID?
-Copy video link by opening video new tab or copy from post options.
+Copy video link by opening video new tab or copy link from post options.

 ![How to get video ID on LinkedIn](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/How-to-get-Video-ID.png)